-Information shared in this article will apply to all screw air compressor.
+Information shared in this article will apply to all screw air compressors.
 A compressor may be manufactured by Ingersoll Rand, Atlas Copco, ELGI, and Chicago Pneumatic, it doesn’t matter.

 An electric screw air compressor required proper governing to obtain the best performance.
-Hence I will like to share the detail steps for proper governing of the compressor.
+Hence I will like to share the detailed steps for proper governing of the compressor.

-What is mean by Governing of Screw Air Compressor
+What is meant by Governing Screw Air Compressor?

 01) Automatically unloads the compressor after starting.